sitestacker/docs/_articles/install-site-stacker/server-errors.md

 | open_files_limit                  | 1024
 ```

-This is because `systemd` has its own limit that controls how many files a service can open, regardless of what you configure in `/etc/my.cnf` or `/etc/security/limits.conf` [^increase-open-files-systemd] (at least on RHEL and CentOS 7).
+This is because `systemd` has its own limit that controls how many files a service can open, regardless of what you configure in `/etc/my.cnf` or `/etc/security/limits.conf` (at least on RHEL and CentOS 7 - [Increase open-files-limit in MariaDB on CentOS 7 with systemd](https://ma.ttias.be/increase-open-files-limit-in-mariadb-on-centos-7-with-systemd/) and [MariaDB on CentOS 7 – “Error in accept: Too many open files”](http://blogs.reliablepenguin.com/2015/08/28/mariadb-on-centos-7-error-in-accept-too-many-open-files)).
 To verify this inspect MySQL's `/proc/XXX/limits` and check `Max open files`:

 ```sh
 $ ps aux | grep mysql # find out mysql pid